The X Factor (American TV series) season 2: Week 3 (November 14/15)

 After Reid and Spears voted against Garcia, Lopez asked Cowell for his vote.
 Cowell stated he wanted Lovato to vote before him.
 Lopez attempted to persuade Cowell to vote before Lovato, but Cowell insisted on Lovato voting before him.
 As a result, Lopez asked Lovato to vote before Cowell.
 The second before Lovato appeared to give her response, she pushed Cowell to vote before her as he was asked first but Lopez told Lovato the show was pressed for time and Cowell objected.
 Lovato voted against Thomas and then Cowell voted against Garcia.
-In an interview after the show, Cowell already intended to vote against Garcia and persisted to have Lovato vote before him because he knew if he voted before Lovato that she would not have to vote, was curious as to who Lovato wanted to stay and thought the audience wanted to know who Lovato was going to vote against.
+In an interview after the show, Cowell said he already intended to vote against Garcia and persisted to have Lovato vote before him because he knew if he voted before Lovato then she would not have to vote, was curious as to who Lovato wanted to save and thought the audience wanted to know who Lovato was going to vote against.

 However, voting statistics revealed that Garcia received more votes than Thomas which meant that if the result went to deadlock, Garcia would have been saved.